KhronosGroup/SyclParallelSTL/README.md

 Building the project
 ----------------------

-The project uses CMake in order to produce build files.
+The project uses CMake 3.0.2 in order to produce build files.
+More recent versions may work.
-Simply create a build directory and run CMake as follows:
+In Linux, simply create a build directory and run CMake as follows:

     $ mkdir build
     $ cd build
     $ cmake ../ -DSYCL_PATH=/path/to/sycl \
-                -DOPENCL_ROOT_DIR=/path/to/opencl/dir
     $ make

+For Windows platforms, create a build directory and run CMake as follows:

+    $ cmake ..\ -DSYCL_PATH=c:\Path\To\Your\SYCL

 Usual CMake options are available (e.g. building debug or release).
+Makefile and Ninja generators are supported on Linux.
+Visual Studio and Ninja generators are supported on Windows, for example to build with the Visual Studio generator, you can:

+    $ cmake ..\  -DSYCL_PATH=c:\Path\To\Your\SYCL -G "Visual Studio 12 Win64"

 If Google Mock is found in external/gmock, a set of unit tests is built.
 Unit tests can be run by running Ctest in the binary directory.

+To enable building the benchmarks, enable the *PARALLEL_STL_BENCHMARKS* option in the cmake configuration line.

+When building with a SYCL implementation that has no device compiler, enable the *SYCL_NO_DEVICE_COMPILER* option to disable the specific CMake rules for intermediate file generation.

+Refer to your SYCL implementation documentation for implementation-specific building options.

 Building the documentation
 ----------------------------